Raku/intellij-ide-plugin/tools/p6-grammar-to-idea/README.md

 * The `$` anchor
 * Single quotes (`'like this'`) for literals
 * `<?foo>`, `<!foo>`, `<?before ...>`, `<!before ...>`
-* Basic character classes, without ranges, only some backslash sequences and only a single element, plus no negation
+* Basic character classes, without ranges, common backslash sequences, but only a single element and no negation
 * Escape character classes: `\d`, `\w`, `\h`, `\s`, `\r`, `\n`, `\v` and their uppercase negative forms
 * Escapes of non-word characters (like `\\`)